zakvarty/tidy-tuesday/bbc-temperature-records/README.md

 - [ ] Using the YeOrRd gradient, rather than default blues
 - [ ] Adding a non-BBC logo to the bottom right.

-If anyone with superior ggplot skills would like to help with that or give pointers, I would be very
+If anyone with superior ggplot skills would like to help with those or give pointers, then I would be most grateful.